 Plasma is the fluid component of blood and makes up the majority of its volume.
 There are three types of blood cells in the plasma, red blood cells which carry oxygen, white blood cells which help fight infections, and platelets which are responsible blood clotting, scab formation, wound healing and repair.
 PRP is a plasma solution which contains about five times the concentration of the normal platelet level.
 After injury, platelets play a critical role in the healing response by releasing growth factors.
 Growth factors are a group of proteins that stimulate the growth of specific tissues.
 Many of these growth factors are thought to promote hair growth.

 We do not know exactly how PRP stimulates hair growth.
 There are limited studies that show PRP can stimulate hair growth in the laboratory and clinical trials.
 It is postulated that the growth factors in PRP stimulate new blood vessels, amplifies your natural wound healing process and even possibly stimulates stem cells.
 More research is needed to identify how PRP works in stimulating hair growth.

-After drawing your blood the platelet rich plasma is separated from the rest of the blood by using an automated centrifuge system (The Arthrex Angel System TM ).
+After drawing your blood the platelet rich plasma is separated from the rest of the blood by using an automated centrifuge system.

-The area of scalp requiring treatment is numbed using local anaesthetic injections.
-We use a variety of techniques to ensure this process is as comfortable as possible.
 Once we have separated the PRP from your blood sample, this is injected just beneath the skin in precise quantities and at a precise depth.
-We suggest that the treatment be repeated after a 6 month interval.
-To maintain the benefits, we recommend repeating a single treatment session every 12-18 months.
+We suggest that the treatment be repeated for 3 sessions, at 4 to 6 week intervals.
+To maintain the benefits, we recommend repeating a single treatment session every 4-6 months.